Vivek-159/FinanceTrack/README.md

 ------------------------------------------------------------------------------------------------------

-Open your browser and navigate to http://localhost:3000 (or another port if configured).
+Open your browser and navigate to http://localhost:5173 .